Prepare for your HESI exam using our free HESI practice test and other prep resources.

 This question depends on the school or institution you are taking the exam at.
 The cost varies depending on your school.
 Students should expect their exam to cost around $50.
 Most schools range in the $35 to $65 range.

-Each school or program sets their own requirements for scores.
 With that being said, many schools follow a similar scoring system of a minimum composite score of 75% and a minimum individual subject score of 70%.
 However, these are not followed by every institution.